 After being exported by migrating Romanian Jews in the early 20th century.

-Thanks to the touch of master chefs today, it has also become a gourmet dish!
+Thanks to the touch of master chefs today, it is now a gourmet dish.

 Our ranking of pastrami perfection in Rome: